Iasis Molecular Sciences Inc. Is an Antifouling, Infection-Prevention Materials Solution Company

 Our mission is to improve patient safety and patient outcomes by advancing infection-control solutions for the treatment of complex wounds and associated wound infections, prevention of healthcare associated infections (HAIs), and to enable safe and effective human-environment interactions.
 To do so, we will leverage our growing portfolio into partnerships, strategic licensing arrangements, and branded products.
 Our products will provide value added, life improving solutions to at-risk patients and the societal needs of those dependent on interactions with their environment.

 Iasis Molecular Sciences has pioneered and patented technologies aimed at preventing medical device infections and treating and preventing infections associated with complex wounds.
-We are also developing performance coatings for applications including decorative paints, industrial flooring and marine fouling.
+We have also developed performance coatings for various applications including decorative paints, industrial flooring and marine anti-fouling paints.
 Iasis Molecular Sciences is on a path to providing value added, life improving solutions to treat or mitigate infections and performance coating solutions to enhance many human-environment interactions.